Lebanese Block Roads As Protests Enter Fourth Month - UrduPoint

 Protesters blocked several main roads across Lebanon on Friday as unprecedented demonstrations against a political elite accused of corruption and incompetence entered their fourth month

-Beirut, (APP - UrduPoint / Pakistan Point News - 17th Jan, 2020 ):Protesters blocked several main roads across Lebanon on Friday as unprecedented demonstrations against a political elite accused of corruption and incompetence entered their fourth month.
+Beirut, (APP - UrduPoint / Pakistan Point News - 20th Jan, 2020 ) :Protesters blocked several main roads across Lebanon on Friday as unprecedented demonstrations against a political elite accused of corruption and incompetence entered their fourth month.

 The protest movement rocking Lebanon since October 17 has resurged this week, over delays in forming a new cabinet to address the country's growing economic crisis.

-No progress seemed to have been made on a final lineup, which protesters demand be made up solely of independent experts and exclude traditional political parties.
+No progress seemed to have been made on a final lineup, which protesters demand be made up solely of independent experts and empty of traditional political parties.

 In central Beirut, dozens of protesters Friday stood between parked cars blocking a key thoroughfare linking the city's east and west.

-"We blocked the road with cars because it's something they can't move," Marwan Karam said.
+"We blocked the road because it's something they can't move," Marwan Karam said.

-The protester condemned what he regarded as efforts to form yet another government in which power is divided among the traditional parties.
+The protester condemned what he regarded as efforts to form yet another government representing the usual carve-up of power between the traditional parties.

 "We don't want a government of masked political figures," the 30-year-old told AFP.
 "Any such government will fall.
 We won't give it any chance in the street."
 Forming a new cabinet is often a drawn-out process in Lebanon, where a complex system seeks to maintain balance between the various political parties and a multitude of religious confessions.